A Brief Overview of Cannabis Indica Strains

 It is generally accepted that Cannabis Indica originated in the hash-making countries of the world like Pakistan, Afghanistan, Morrocco, or possibly even from the Asian subcontinent near Tibet, where they thrived in the freezing winters and hot summers.
 According to the Hash Museum, European botanist Jean-Baptiste Lamark first published a description of his newly discovered species in India back in 1785 — hence the “Indi-” prefix in the name ‘Indica’.

-He described the Indica strains as darker green than sativa with shorter, fatter leaves with wide blades.
-He commented that indica’s “firm stem and thin bark make it incapable of furnishing similar fibers to the preceding species (Cannabis Sativa L.) of which so much use is made.”
+Mr. Lamark describes the Indica strains as darker green in color than Sativa with shorter, fatter leaves with wide blades.
+He commented that Indica plants have a “firm stem and thin bark that make it incapable of furnishing similar fibers to the preceding species (Cannabis Sativa L.) of which so much use is made.”

 How To Identify Cannabis Indica

-Unlike Sativa, which grow tall and lanky, Indica grow short and stout in composure (usually between 2-6 feet tall), produce less of a yield (1.5 to 2.5 ounces per plant), and are typically more potent flowers (~18% THC) than cannabis sativa.
+Unlike Sativa strains, which tend to grow tall and lanky, Indica strains tend to grow short and stout in composure (usually between 2-6 feet tall), produce less of a yield (1.5 to 2.5 ounces per plant), and are typically more potent (higher THC%) than its Sativa counterpart.

-Since the plants grow so short they are typically what growers choose when they are forced to growing indoors.
-Indica typically flower between eight to twelve weeks and produce sticky, dense nugs that grow in clusters around the nodes of the plant (where pairs of leaves come out of the stem).
+Because Indica cannabis plants grow to be very short, many growers choose to cultivate Indica strains when they are forced to grow indoors.
+Indica plants typically flower between eight to twelve weeks and produce sticky, dense nugs that grow in clusters around the nodes of the plant (where pairs of leaves come out of the stem).

 Pinene is capable of increasing mental focus & energy, and has been used for thousands of years in traditional medicine to retain and restore memory.
 The terpene can also work as an expectorant, bronchodilator, and a topical antiseptic.
 Pinene is also found in most OG strains as well as most other strains with Afghani genetics.

-While Sativa typically produce more of a euphoric, uplifting high, Indica are known for providing significant pain relief and muscle relaxation coupled with heavy sedative effects, similar to general analgesics.
+While Sativa plants typically produce more of a euphoric, uplifting high, Indica strains of cannabis are known for providing significant pain relief and muscle relaxation coupled with heavy sedative effects — similar to general analgesics.
 This is because Indica landraces typically have higher cannabidiol (CBD) levels than sativa strains.
+As such, you can expect to feel the effects more heavily concentrated in your body and legs when medicating with Indica dominant strains.
+People often refer to this feeling as being ‘stoned,’ as opposed to the head-intense ‘high’ people get from medicating with Sativa strains.

 Medicinal Benefits From Cannabis Indica Strains